How to Stop Masking as a Neurodivergent Person and Embrace Your True Self

 Coping with Emotional Dysregulation: Finding Peace in the Chaos

 Emotional dysregulation is more than just feeling overwhelmed.
-Suddenly, the smallest trigger feels massive, and managing reactions becomes a struggle (like a huuuuuge impossible struggle).
-This mental health phenomenon is essential to recognize, as it helps us understand ourselves and others better.
-I started having symptoms of emotional dysregulation months before my actual mental breakdown….
+Suddenly, the smallest trigger feels massive, and managing reactions becomes a struggle (like a HUGE impossible struggle).
+For those dealing with it, emotions feel unpredictable, uncontrollable, and exhausting.
+Relationships, decision-making, and everyday life can take a major hit because of it.
+I started having symptoms of emotional…

 Veterinarian performing a check-up on a dog in an indoor clinic setting, focusing on animal health.